 If you wish to contribute to our work by a check, please make it out to the Society of St. Vincent de Paul, and mail it to the Society at P.O.
 Box 879, Ocean View, DE 19970.
 Alternatively, you may use one of the special St. Vincent envelopes (with the tan stripe), now available at the entrance to Church or in your bi-monthly parish envelope package; and drop that envelope in any collection basket.

-If you, or someone you know, needs help with food, please visit the food pantry at Our Lady of Guadalupe Church on Thursday mornings between 8:30 and 10:00 AM; except for the second Thursday of each month when the pantry will be closed in the morning, but will open from 3:30 PM to 5:00 PM.
+If you, or someone you know, needs help with food, please visit the food pantry at Our Lady of Guadalupe Church on Thursday mornings between 8:30 PM and 10:00 AM; except for the second Thursday of each month.
+On that day, the pantry will be closed in the morning, but will open from 3:30 PM to 5:00 PM.
 Those who are seeking other services or assistance are welcome to present those needs at the pantry at that time, or they may simply call our hotline at (302) 236-9279.

 Thanks to all of our parishioners and other contributors who enable our outreach!!